 Any false information on a student’s grant application may result in recovery of the full grant amount.

-NOTE: If you encounter any issues, please call Career Development at (212) 854-2033.
-We suggest not starting this process at the last minute because late or incomplete applications will not be accepted for any reason.
+NOTE: If you encounter any issues, please call Student Employment Services at (212) 853-0770.
+We suggest not starting this process at the last minute as late or incomplete applications will not be accepted for any reason.